NT Shelter is a peak body and advocacy organisation and does not provide accommodation services.

 Are you renting in the Northern Territory?
 We’d like to hear about your experiences.
 Please complete this short anonymous survey.
 Your responses may be used for media and other advocacy.

-been served a no-grounds eviction (compared to 9% of other Australians).
+16% of renters living with a disability have been served a no-grounds eviction (compared to 9% of other Australians).

-44% of tenants are concerned that requesting repairs could get them evicted
+44% of tenants are concerned that requesting repairs could get them evicted.

-of requests for homelessness support are due to Domestic or Family Violence reasons.
+48% of requests for homelessness support are due to Domestic or Family Violence reasons.
 A strong RTA can help families maintain accommodation.

 References: